bernardio5/flows/README.md

 The nodes types are created/loaded at runtime from text that specifies inputs, outputs, and the command that the node type will generate.

+The "libs" folder contains javascript libraries that do things.
+The code in these libraries is not loaded by Flows; Flows makes code, but it isn't a run environment.
+The code is scanned by Flows, so that it can make code that uses the libraries.
+In the library source are comment lines prefixed by "//??"; these lines are node type definitions, which tell Flows data types and call syntax.

+So, Flows lets you make code that calls functions from these libraries.
+There's linear algebra, some particle system/physics, Proportion (cf.), and the stump of a WebGL, but I have nto gotten far with that yet.
+I ought to do some sprite stuff..

+Javascript runs in a sandbox, so file I/O is usually disabled.
+The "report" button evaluates the node tree and outputs to the debugger console, and you can copy/paste from there.
+Which is kinda crappy but hey: FREE TERSE WEIRD CUSOMIZABLE VISUAL PROGRAMMING ENVIRONMENT you're welcome.

+I'm working in Firefox; Chrome and Edge seem to work OK, too.

 Implementation Description: